Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 At the Avondale campus, students are able to participate in “dyno runs,” which enable them to test out high-performance vehicles and test top speeds, torque and vehicle curves.

-That’s just one example of the activities that students in the Ignite summer program get to participate in.
+That’s just one example of the activities that students in the Ignite program get to participate in.

 Each three-week program is modeled after a similar three-week course in the full-time UTI program and presents learning in an intimate class setting.